nikakavjaradze/Expense_Traacker_Swing/README.md

 # Expense Tracker

-Desktop application for tracking personal expenses written in Java.
+A desktop application for tracking personal expenses built with Java Swing.

 ## Features

-* Add new expenses
+* Add new expenses with:

+  * Subject
+  * Amount
+  * Category
+  * Date
+* Filter expenses by category
+* Filter expenses by date
-* Delete expenses
+* Remove selected expenses
-* Display a list of all transactions
-* Calculate total expenses
+* Clear all expenses with confirmation dialog
+* Input validation for expense amounts
-* Simple and user-friendly interface
+* Simple dark-themed user interface

+## Categories

+* Food
+* Transport
+* Home
+* Fun
+* Other

 ## Technologies